 Although UBS Asset Management information providers, including without limitation, MSCI ESG Research LLC and its affiliates (the "ESG Parties"), obtain information from sources they consider reliable, none of the ESG Parties warrants or guarantees the originality, accuracy and/or completeness of any data herein.
 None of the ESG Parties makes any express or implied warranties of any kind, and the ESG Parties hereby expressly disclaim all warranties of merchantability and fitness for a particular purpose, with respect to any data herein.
 None of the ESG Parties shall have any liability for any errors or omissions in connection with any data herein.
-Further, without limiting any of the foregoing, in one event shall any of the ESG Parties have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
+Further, without limiting any of the foregoing, in no event shall any of the ESG Parties have any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.

 Certain information contained herein (the "Information") is sourced from/copyright of MSCI ESG Research LLC (a Registered Investment Adviser under the Investment Advisers Act of 1940), or its affiliates (including MSCI Inc. and its subsidiaries ("MSCI")), or third party suppliers (together with MSCI & MSCI ESG, the "ESG Parties") and may have been used to calculate scores, ratings or other indicators.
 It may not be reproduced or redisseminated in whole or part without prior written permission.
 The Information has not been submitted to, nor received approval from, the US SEC or any other regulatory body.
 The Information may not be used to create any derivative works, or in connection with, nor does it constitute, an offer to buy or sell, or a promotion or recommendation of, any security, financial instrument or product, trading strategy, or index, nor should it be taken as an indication or guarantee of any future performance, analysis, forecast or prediction.
 Some funds may be based on or linked to MSCI indexes, and MSCI may be compensated based on the fund's assets under management or other measures.
 MSCI has established an information barrier between equity index research and certain Information.
 None of the Information in and of itself can be used to determine which securities to buy or sell or when to buy or sell them.
 The Information is provided "as is" and the user assumes the entire risk of any use it may make or permit to be made of the Information.
-No ESG Party warrants or guarantees the originality, accuracy and/or completeness of the Information and each expressly disclaims all express or implied warranties.
-No ESG Party shall have any liability for any errors or omissions in connection with any Information herein, or any liability for any direct, indirect, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.
+No ESG Party warrants or guarantees the originality, accuracy and/or completeness of the Information herein, or any liability for any direct, indirect, special, punitive, consequential or any other damages (including lost profits) even if notified of the possibility of such damages.